apache/dubbo-go-samples/generic/README.md

 go run .
 ```

-The client discovers providers from ZooKeeper through the registry field in ReferenceConfig and performs generic calls via config/generic.GenericService.
+ The client discovers providers from ZooKeeper via the `RegistryIDs` field on `ReferenceConfig` and the registry configured on `RootConfig` (using `AddRegistry`), and performs generic calls via `config/generic.GenericService`

 ## Run the Java Server